Apprentice Early Years Practitioner WHAT A HOOT DAY NURSERY LTD

 - To engage appropriately with the children, offering an appropriate level of support and stimulating play experiences

-- To ensure that children are kept safe and when to follow child protection procedures
+- To ensure that children are kept safe and identify when to follow child protection procedures

 - To support mealtimes within the setting encouraging independence and a healthy eating approach